miharajster/AutoHotkey-Keyboard-Lock-Script/README.md

 # AutoHotkey Keyboard Lock Script

-This AutoHotkey (AHK) script allows you to lock your keyboard completely using a **Shift + Esc** toggle.
+This AutoHotkey (AHK) script allows you to lock your keyboard completely using a **Shift + Esc** toggle, with a small red indicator displayed in the top-left corner when locked.
 Unlocking the keyboard restores functionality.

 ---

 ## Features

+- **Small Red Indicator**: Displays a small red indicator in the top-left corner of the screen when the keyboard is locked.

+- **Full Keyboard Lock**: Locks all keys, including letters, numbers, special keys, function keys, and NumPad.
+- **Toggle Lock**: Use `Shift + Esc` to toggle between locked and unlocked states.
+- **Custom Notifications**: Displays fade-out notifications to indicate the lock/unlock status.

+- **Small Red Indicator**: Displays a small red indicator in the top-left corner of the screen when the keyboard is locked.

 - **Full Keyboard Lock**: Locks all keys, including letters, numbers, special keys, function keys, and NumPad.
 - **Toggle Lock**: Use `Shift + Esc` to toggle between locked and unlocked states.